webtions/custom-favicon/readme.txt

 == Frequently Asked Questions ==

-= Will this override the default WordPress Site Icon? = Yes, when set, these favicons take precedence on the frontend, admin, and login pages.
+= Will this override the default WordPress Site Icon? = Yes.
+When enabled, the plugin replaces WordPress’s default favicon and Apple icon output.

 = Can I use SVG files? =
-Yes, if your theme or setup allows it.
-Some setups require allowing SVG uploads manually.
+Yes.
+Modern browsers support SVG favicons.
+If your theme doesn’t allow SVG uploads, you may need to enable that manually.

 = Does this support light/dark mode favicons? =
 Yes.
-You can upload separate icons for light and dark themes using `prefers-color-scheme`.
+You can upload separate favicons for light and dark appearance modes using the `prefers-color-scheme` media query.

 = Where can I get help? =
 You can ask your question in the [WordPress.org Support Forum](https://wordpress.org/support/plugin/custom-favicon/)

-== Screenshots ==
-1. Settings page to upload frontend and backend favicons
-2. Apple touch icon and dark mode favicon support
-3. Example of custom admin and login icons

 == Changelog ==

-= 1.1.0 =
+= 1.1.0 - (21 May 2025) =
-* Updated readme and plugin metadata
+* Completely refactored plugin codebase to follow WordPress coding standards (PHPCS)
-* Improved dark mode support
+* Added support for dark mode favicons using `prefers-color-scheme`
-* Prepared for modern WordPress versions
+* Added support for SVG icons
+* Added `apple-touch-icon` and `msapplication-TileImage` meta output
+* Added option to disable WordPress’s default Site Icon output
+* Improved admin settings UI and image upload experience
+* Added automatic migration of old plugin settings
+* Improved plugin security and sanitization
+* Removed legacy Apple icon style option
+* Removed screenshots section from plugin readme

 = 1.0.3 =
 * Updated readme